AlexWambui/ecomerce-singlestore-ecommerce_laravel-livewire/notes.md

 - can CRUD delivery areas.
 - can CRUD delivery blogs.
 - can CRUD delivery blog categories.
-- can view and add notes to contact messages.
+- can view sales edit form.
 - can edit sales delivery and payment details.

 Cashier